argilla-io/distilabel/docs/sections/learn/steps/global_steps.md

 )
 ```

-This step can be used to push batches of the dataset to the hub as the process advances, enabling a checkpoint strategy in your pipeline.
+This step can be used to push batches of the dataset to the Hugging Face Hub as the process advances, enabling a checkpoint strategy in your pipeline.

 ## Data Filtering